Most of the people reading this blog post are already a big fan of the evergreen and timeless beauty of the black paint color.

 Sharing the similar LRV’s, Caviar looks pretty much like BM.

 Unlike its counterpart that has deep red undertones – caviar can be described as a true black paint color with no specific neutrals.
+Learn more in my SW Caviar guide here.

 Black Magic Vs Tricorn Black